ChanderG/clearwater-guide/README.md

 ./scripts/deploy-images.sh <full registry namespace url>
 ```

 Also, at this stage, setup your `k8s` cluster to be able to talk to this docker registry.
 One way to do that is to setup a secret in `k8s` with this auth details to connect to the registry.
+Setup such a secret in the cluster namespace that you want to deploy `clearwater` in.
 Note the name of this secret.

 Now, we patch the `k8s` scripts and templates to suit our needs.
 This includes one customizable option.
 Pass a single argument to the script, "updateApiVersion", if you are to work with a k8s cluster of version `1.17` and later.
 If your `k8s` version is older than that, no argument is needed.